endowdly/cercis/README.md

 _Q: Cercis hangs when I call it on some folders?_

-A: I fixed this.
+I fixed this.
 It was a reparse point traversal issue.

 _Q: Why did you make this?
 It's totally, TOTALLY unnecessary._